Chemical Kinetics in Physical Chemistry

 Thus decomposition of hydrogen peroxide represented as

 2H2O2 → 2H2O + O2

-From the mass action law kinetics rate equation
+From the mass action law and kinetic rate equation

 But the experiment shows the rate equation is

-The single power of concentration controlled the decomposition of H2O2.
+The single power of concentration controlled the decomposition of hydrogen peroxide.
 Thus this reaction is 1st order because of only one concentration term used in the rate equation.
 K = const, called rate constant of a specific reaction.